smat-dev/jinni/README.md

         *   Combines the rules from these files (parent rules first, child rules last) along with built-in default rules.
         *   Compiles these combined rules into a temporary specification (`PathSpec`).
         *   Matches the current file/directory path (relative to the common root) against this specification.
     3.  **Matching:** The **last pattern** in the combined rule set that matches the item determines its fate.
 If the last matching pattern starts with `!`, the item is excluded.
 Otherwise, it's included.
 If no user-defined pattern in the combined rule set matches the item, it is included *unless* it matches one of the built-in default exclusion patterns (e.g., `.git/`, `node_modules/`, common binary extensions).
 If no pattern matches at all (neither user nor default), the item is included.
-Explicitly provided targets are always included regardless of rules.
-    4.  **Explicit Target Inclusion:** Any file or directory path explicitly provided as a command-line argument is *always* included or traversed, regardless of matching rules.
-Rules *are* still applied to *contents* of explicitly included directories.
+    4.  **Target Handling:** If a specific `target` is provided (CLI or MCP), it is validated to be within the `project_root`.
+If it's a file, only that file is processed (rule checks don't apply to the target file itself, but binary/size checks do).
+If it's a directory, the walk starts there, but rules are still applied relative to the `project_root`.

 ### Examples (`.contextfiles`)